adanieljohnson/ABLE_2022_Workshop/ABLE 2022-Workshop ver 5.md

 ### Preventing Text From Rendering

 Blocks of text that should be displayed as written and not be rendered are enclosed between three backticks.
-Blocked typed like this:
+Blocks typed like this:

 ```` ```
    Block of text or code that should NOT be rendered, like this __bold__ word.